COVID-19 impact on students in tertiary education

 We consulted with the public from 21 August to 4 October 2019 on the current state of student voice.
 We also wanted to hear how student voice works for students, staff, and providers, and how it could be enhanced across three areas:

 The discussion document from this consultation can be viewed here: Tertiary Student Voice Discussion Paper [PDF 737KB].

 Thank you to everyone who participated in the consultation

-The ideas, thoughts and opinions you shared with us will help shape our thinking around ways to enhance student voice in New Zealand’s tertiary education system.
-The results from this consultation will be available here early 2020.
+The ideas, thoughts and opinions you shared will help shape our thinking around ways to enhance student voice in Aotearoa New Zealand’s tertiary education system.
+The results from this consultation are now available.